AbdullahSameeh/SHMA-elearning-platform-/README.md

 # SHMA-elearning-platform-
-this is my graduation project at JUST to run the code npm install npm start
+this is my graduation project at JUST , its an eLearning platform for schools in Jordan to run the code npm install npm start